 Hopefully we have already established that the best way to get that All State music learned is to attend a summer camp where you can immerse yourself in it for several days.
 Camp is also a great way to get to know other singers and to explore a college campus, if that’s where the camp is held.

 If you haven’t signed up for one yet, there’s still time!
 Virtually every week of the summer there is a camp somewhere in the state of Texas.
-I’ve listed every camp I can find on my studio website HERE.
+I’ve listed every camp I can find HERE.
 So go sign up!

 Here are my tips to make that camp experience fruitful, healthy, and fun.